tsarikau/FOSTwitterBundle/README.md

 This Bundle enables integration with Twitter PHP.
-Furthermore it also provides a Symfony2 authentication provider so that users can login to a Symfony2 application via Facebook.
+Furthermore it also provides a Symfony2 authentication provider so that users can login to a Symfony2 application via Twitter.
 Furthermore via custom user provider support the Twitter login can also be integrated with other data sources like the database based solution provided by FOSUserBundle.